The Truth About WordPress Security

 Watch for:

-- Unexpected admin users
+- Unexpected admin users in WordPress or your hosting account

-- Strange redirects
+- Strange redirects to other domains

-- Spam content appearing
+- Spam content appearing in posts or pages you didn't create

-- Google warnings about malware
+- Google Search Console warnings about malware

 - Hosting suspension notices

-- Site loading malicious ads
+- Site loading malicious ads, popups, or cryptocurrency miners

 WordPress vs Next.js: Security Comparison